Thanksgiving Day marks the beginning of our 8th year for The Sounds of Brazil’s ‘live’ streaming station.

 These holiday instrumentals and vocals sung in Portuguese and English are performed by Brazilians and non-Brazilians alike – a true celebration of the special relationship that Brazil shares with the world.

-Beginning at midnight December 22nd, 2020 our streaming station at Connectbrazil.com will present A Brazilian Christmas, streamed ‘live’ through Christmas Day.
-2020 marks our 24th consecutive year.
-Sounds great on your Smart Phone, too.
+Beginning at midnight December 2ist, 2021 our streaming station at Connectbrazil.com will present A Brazilian Christmas, streamed ‘live’ and nonstop through Christmas Day.

 - Click here for our Brazilian Christmas page and song list.